w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict documents">

-Dragging movements for operation are less common in documents.
+Dragging movements for operation are less common in non-web documents.
 An example where a document author could add dragging functionality is an interactive prototype document created in a software design tool.</div>

 <div class="note software">